ivarref/double-trouble/README.md

 Notice here that it is `datomic.api/transact` that is being used.

+Use `:dt/counter-str` if the added attribute should be a string.

 ## Error handling and health checking

 If there is a regular cas mismatch and thus an actual conflict, `:dt/cas`